kanchayapond/text-analysis-CPE352/README.md

-# Text-Analysis-CPE393
+# Text-Analysis-CPE352-Data_science
-This is my work/assignment and project at CPE393 Text analysis class at KMUTT
+This is my work/assignment and project at KMUTT